pbradshawusc/treasureHunters/GameDesignDoc.md

   - For the player to be securely on a log or temple, the player's sprite must be touching the log or temple's sprite
     - This is feasible because the player jumps around in line with the rows.
 If the player is touching the log, he is safely off of the water.
-  - For the player tp be safely on the road, the player's sprite must not be touching the river or cars whatsoever.
+  - For the player to be safely on the road, the player's sprite must not be touching the river or cars whatsoever.
   - The player is never safe from arrows.
-  - For the player to be hit by a Holy Grail, car, or Arrow, any overlap of the player’s sprite with the respective Holy Grail, car, or Arrow’s sprite will result in a collision.
+  - For the player to be hit by a Holy Grail, car, crocodile, or Arrow, any overlap of the player’s sprite with the respective Holy Grail, car, or Arrow’s sprite will result in a collision.
-  - For crocodiles, the player’s sprite must have at least 1/3 of overlap for a collision to be detected.

 ##Controls

   - The player will control the treasure hunter by pressing down WASD (W for up, S for down, A for left, D for right).